To Apply IP Blacklist

 Option 2: Blacklist access based on the origin IP address of the x-Forwarded-For header

-Click the instance number of an API.
+Click the version number of an API.

 On the API dashboard, click Policies.